litepub/litepub/lice.md

 Implementations SHOULD include key properties of the child object when generating a proof object, such as `content`, `name`, `summary` and `attachment`.

+## Fake Direction Spoofing

+A malicious server could present a proof object using a third-party domain or third-party actor.

+Implementations SHOULD verify that the proof object is created by the same actor which created the content being interacted with.

+Implementations SHOULD verify that the proof object is at the same domain as the object being interacted with.